 According to a recent Gallup poll, only about 34% of the U.S. workforce feels engaged.
 A related survey found that the costs are high to companies for ignoring poor employee productivity and an unhealthy company culture.
 Furthermore, individual companies are not the only ones to suffer.
 Actively disengaged employees cost the U.S. $483 to $605 billion each year in lost productivity.

-Five strategies to increase productivity:
+How to increase employee productivity:

 1. Encourage Learning Opportunities